Refrigerator Garlic Dill Pickles2012-07-20

 - Cook Time : 15m

-Refrigerator pickles require some time to hang out in the fridge, but the hands-on prep work is quick and easy.
+From the author, Honor Fabun: These Refrigerator Garlic Dill Pickles pickles require some time to hang out in the fridge, but the hands-on prep work is quick and easy.
 And the fact that they aren’t cooked in the brine keeps them extra crispy.
 Plan ahead and make your own pickles for a bbq or picnic.

-- 4 lbs. pickling cucumbers, quartered lengthwise (I made one jar with lemon cucumbers, too)
+- 4 pounds of pickling cucumbers, quartered lengthwise

 - 4 large or 8 small dill heads

-Combine water, vinegar and salt in large saucepan.
-Bring to a simmer and stir until salt is dissolved.
+Combine the water, vinegar, and salt in a large saucepan.
+Bring to a simmer and stir until the salt is dissolved.

-In the meantime, line up four, clean quart-size mason jars.
-Drop two cloves in the bottom of each, along with 1-2 dill heads.
+In the meantime, line up four, clean quart-sized mason jars.
+Drop two cloves of garlic in the bottom of each, along with 1-2 dill heads.

 Pack quartered cucumbers into jars.
 Pour hot brine over the cucumbers, filling to the top.

 Place lids on jars and allow to sit at room temperature for 24 hours.
-Place in fridge and wait a week before enjoying.
+Place in the refrigerator and wait a week before enjoying.